Renstrio24p/VanLife-TSX/README.md

 right click your "index.html" file and Open with Live server then run this command. this will work when publicPath: '/' is not enabled.

-locate the "Start.jsx" and start your coding with react.
+ "Start.tsx" and start your coding with react.

      I hope you like my work for this template.
      - Waren Gador